Stability of Linear Set-Membership Filters With Respect to Initial Conditions: An Observation-Information Perspective: Stable and Fast Constrained Zonotopic SMF

-In terms of the accuracy, \algref{alg:OIT-CZ SMF} can be regarded as a reduction on the optimal estimate in \algref{alg:Classical Linear Set-Membership Filtering} with constrained zonotopic descriptions.
-Different from the existing reduction methods (e.g.,~\cite{ScottJ2016}) based on geometric properties of constrained zonotopes, \algref{alg:OIT-CZ SMF} utilizes the properties of the dynamical system.
+In terms of the accuracy, Algorithm~\ref{alg:OIT-CZ SMF} can be regarded as a reduction on the optimal estimate in Algorithm~\ref{alg:Classical Linear Set-Membership Filtering} with constrained zonotopic descriptions.
+Different from the existing reduction methods (e.g.,~\cite{ScottJ2016}) based on geometric properties of constrained zonotopes, Algorithm~\ref{alg:OIT-CZ SMF} utilizes the properties of the dynamical system.
 Thus, the reduction is in a long-term manner instead of a greedy/instanetous manner, which greatly overcomes the wrapping effect.
 Therefore, the proposed OIT-CZ SMF has the desired performance improvement in terms of both complexity and accuracy.